 By Scott Allen, Vice President, Managed Care Contracting, National Medical Billing Services

 The outlook for the ambulatory surgery center (ASC) market continues to be positive.
-According to the 2018 Ambulatory Surgery Center Market Report by the Health Industry Distributors Association, the ASC market is on track to increase more than 15% through 2026.
+According to the 2018 Ambulatory Surgery Center Market Report by the Health Industry Distributors Association, the Surgery Market is on track to increase more than 15% through 2026.
 Additionally, every year, the Centers for Medicare and Medicaid Services (CMS) evaluates an extensive list that contains approximately 1,700 procedures that can only be performed on an inpatient basis.
 Due to improved medical technologies, some procedures are removed from that list which allows them to be done in outpatient settings.
 As a result, ASCs are beginning to support more complex cases including total joint replacement.

 In fact, the number of hip and knee joint replacement procedures performed in an outpatient setting is expected to increase by 73% by 2026.
 This type of complex procedure can have a direct impact on the ASC industry’s unprecedented growth.